sidneycadot/same70/README.md

 This project aims for in-depth exploration of ARM Cortex-M microcontrollers.

 We will use an Atmel SAME70 (Cortex-M7) microcontroller development board for this: the SAME70 XPlained board as manufactured by Atmel.
+It is pretty cheap (40 Euros), and pretty powerful.

 Important web pages
 -------------------